 Table of Contents

-The Benben was a stone related to the myth of creation, and is often classified among the great symbols of Ancient Egypt.
-It had associations with the gods Atum, Ra, and with the Bennu Bird.
-Apart from its own symbolism and perceived importance, the Benben stone was also an inspiration to two of the most important architectural feats of ancient Egypt – pyramids and obelisks.
+The Benben stone was closely related to the myth of creation, and is often classified among the most prominent symbols of ancient Egypt.
+It had associations with the gods Atum, Ra, and with the bennu bird.
+Apart from its own symbolism and perceived importance, the Benben stone was also an inspiration for two of the most important architectural feats of ancient Egypt – pyramids and obelisks.

 What Was the Benben?

-The Benben stone, also called a pyramidion, is typically depicted as a pyramid-shaped rock.
+The Benben stone, also called a pyramidion, is a pyramid-shaped sacred rock, venerated in the Sun Temple at Heliopolis.
 While the location of the original stone is unknown, there were many replicas made in ancient Egypt.

-According to the version of the ancient Egyptian religion followed in Heliopolis, the Benben was the primordial stone or mound that emerged from the waters of Nu at the dawn of creation.
-In the beginning, the world consisted of chaos and darkness and there was nothing else.
-Then, the god Atum (in other myths Ra) stood on the Benben Stone and started creating the world.
-In some accounts, the name Benben derives from the Egyptian word weben, which stands for to rise.
+According to the version of the ancient Egyptian cosmogony followed in Heliopolis, the Benben was the primordial stone or mound that emerged from the waters of Nun at the time of creation.
+In the beginning, the world consisted of a watery chaos and darkness, and there was nothing else.
+Then, the god Atum (in other cosmogony myths it is Ra or Ptah) stood on the Benben Stone and started creating the world.
+In some accounts, the name Benben derives from the Egyptian word weben, which stands for ‘to rise’.